jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzscm/index.md

 ###Manifest file

-To deploy a DevOps Services project from the Web IDE, the project must have a `manifest.yml` file.
+To deploy a Bluemix DevOps Services project from the Web IDE, the project must have a `manifest.yml` file.
 This file contains important settings such as the application instance name, the host computer, the services that the application uses, and more.